 While there are Christmas markets to be found in Mirabell Square, Sterngarten, Hohensalzburg Fortress and Hellbrunn (if you want to tour them all), the Salzburger Christkindlmarkt has a special representation.
 Since 2014 the tree has been provided by one of the seven Silent Night towns.
 The tree this year is from Obernsdorf, the village of the Silent Night Chapel.

 The Silent Night display in the Salzburg Museum called ‘Silent Night 200 – History.
 Message.
-Present’ further cements the song’s history, covering the six themes of the verses of the carol from the music origins to its political messages.
+Present’ further cement the song’s history, covering the six themes of the verses of the carol from the music origins to its political messages.
 The exhibition (open until February 2019) displays the two original document copies of the text from Mohr and Gruber.